ToprakTemir/Action-Encoded-Image-Reconstruction-Network/README.md

- # Homework 1: Action-Based Object Prediction
+ # Cmpe591 Deep Learning for Robotics Project 1:

 ## Overview
 This project consists of three tasks aimed at training neural networks to predict the effect of a robot's actions on an object placed on a table.
 The dataset includes: